taylorelley/hot-choc/README.md

 The frontend reads the API base URL from the `NEXT_PUBLIC_API_URL` environment variable.
-Docker Compose builds the image with this value set to `http://backend:3001` so the frontend can reach the backend container.
+Docker Compose builds the image with this value set to `http://localhost:3001` so the browser can reach the backend container.
 When running locally without Docker you should export `NEXT_PUBLIC_API_URL=http://localhost:3001` before running `npm run dev` or `next build`.